 This list includes extraordinary museums work hard to preserve art, culture and history in unique and sometimes unusual ways.
 Surprise your partner with a romantic evening at the California Academy of Sciences with a planetarium show and a behind-the-scenes tour.
 For a touch of adventure, explore the International Spy Museum and find out how spying has evolved over time.
-CDC information for travelers.
-Hours/availability may have changed.

 1.The Neon Museum in Las Vegas